Bouna, Ivory Coast

 Bouna (also spelled Buna) is a town in north-eastern Ivory Coast.
 It is a sub-prefecture of and the seat of Bouna Department.
 It is also the seat of Bounkani Region in Zanzan District and a commune.

 Near Bouna is the Comoé National Park and the Ghanaian border.
 The main town of the Lobi people, Bouna is known for the vernacular architecture of the fortress-style adobe compounds in surrounding villages.
-Bouna is historically a Koulango village.
+The town is served by its own dirt-runway airport.
+This bush landing strip mainly serves the United Nations.
+In 2021, the population of the sub-prefecture of Bouna was 94,883.